jalammar/jalammar.github.io/_posts/2018-06-27-illustrated-transformer.md

 ## The Decoder Side
 Now that we've covered most of the concepts on the encoder side, we basically know how the components of decoders work as well.
 But let's take a look at how they work together.

-The encoder start by processing the input sequence.
+The encoder starts by processing the input sequence.
 The output of the top encoder is then transformed into a set of attention vectors K and V. These are to be used by each decoder in its "encoder-decoder attention" layer which helps the decoder focus on appropriate places in the input sequence:

 <div class="img-div-any-width" markdown="0">